tutek1/DTLabs/08_UI/lab08.md

 ```

 > aside positive
-> We do not need to reset the `PlayerStats` in `GlobalState` when starting a new game, since without loading a savefile the `PlayerStats` will be created in the `_ready()` function in `GlobalState` with the default values.
+> We do not need to reset the `PlayerStats` in `GlobalState` when starting a new game, since without loading a savefile, the `PlayerStats` will be created in the `_ready()` function in `GlobalState` with the default values.

 #### `load_game()` and `save_game()` functions
-We will use the `PlayerStats` as the savefile of the game.
-This class is a resource and all resources can be easily loaded and saved with the `ResourceLoader` and `ResourceSaver` classes.
+We will use the `PlayerStats` as the save file of the game.
+This class is a resource, and all resources can be easily loaded and saved with the `ResourceLoader` and `ResourceSaver` classes.

 **Open** the `global_state.gd` script and **fill the functions** as such:
 ```GDScript